LezWatch/lwtv-plugin/readme.md

 ### Shortcodes

-Various shortcodes used on LezWatchTV
+Various shortcodes used on LezWatch.TV

 * Display The first year we had queers: `[firstyear]`
 * Display This Month recap: `[thismonth]` or `[thismonth date="2017-01"]`